GiLifshitz/Baby_sensor/README.md

 ***Detailed Diagrams:***
 For detailed diagrams images, visit [Images Repository](Pictures/Circuit_diagrams_Pictures).
+For Pictures of the Units, visit [ESP32 Pictures Repository](Pictures/ESP32_Pictures).

 #### Uploading Code to ESP32 Units
 - **Important note** Library Installation: If the Arduino IDE alerts you that you are missing libraries while uploading code, follow these steps to install them: